kristoferlund/ic-sql-migrate/packages/ic-sql-migrate/README.md

 1. **Build Time**: The `list()` function in `build.rs` scans your migrations directory and generates code to embed all SQL files into your canister binary.

+2. **WASI to IC Conversion**: The `wasi2ic` tool converts WASI-specific function calls to IC-compatible polyfills, allowing the WASM binary to run on the Internet Computer.

-2. **Canister Init/Upgrade**:
+3. **Canister Init/Upgrade**:
    - On `init`: Runs all migrations to set up the database schema
    - On `post_upgrade`: Runs any new migrations added since the last deployment

-3. **Migration Tracking**: A `_migrations` table is automatically created to track which migrations have been applied, preventing duplicate execution.
+4. **Migration Tracking**: A `_migrations` table is automatically created to track which migrations have been applied, preventing duplicate execution.

-4. **Transaction Safety**: All pending migrations run in a single transaction.
+5. **Transaction Safety**: All pending migrations run in a single transaction.
 If any migration fails, all changes are rolled back.

 ## Migration Best Practices